Eliot-Roxbergh/notes_pinephone/questions_and_bugs.md

 # Bugs:

 0. Sometimes sound stops working (both speakers and headphones).
 Why?
-Reboot fixes it, sometimes.
+I just rebooted and the issue remained, but fixed by issuing `systemctl --user restart pulseaudio`

 1. Sometimes on new boot the top drag-down menu doesn't work.
 Fixed by locking phone.